fralewsmi/cape-allocator/README.md

 ### Choosing γ (risk aversion)

-A standard heuristic is to ask: _how would a permanent 50% loss of wealth affect my life?_
+A useful heuristic: how would a permanent 50% loss of wealth affect your life?

 | γ   | Profile                                                                   |
 | --- | ------------------------------------------------------------------------- |